Be Altitude: Respect Yourself

 Be Altitude: Respect Yourself is a soul album by The Staple Singers released on February 14, 1972.

-Reception

 It includes the hit songs "I'll Take You There" and "Respect Yourself".
 The musicians are the Muscle Shoals Rhythm Section and the Memphis Horns, augmented by overdubbed guitar, Moog synthesizer, Mellotron and harmonica by Terry Manning.

+Reception

 "We the People" was frequently used as a campaign song for U.S. President Joe Biden during the 2020 presidential election in the United States.